MichMATYCwebsite/MichMATYC/content/announcements/teaching-excellence-award-2019.md

 title = "Nominate a colleague for the Teaching Excellence Award!"

 +++
-As we near the end of the academic year, it is time to nominate your a colleague who is a current member of MichMATYC for the Teaching Excellence Award.
+As we near the end of the academic year, it is time to nominate a colleague who is a current member of MichMATYC for the Teaching Excellence Award.

 The award was established to recognize the high quality of instruction occurring at Michigan’s two-year colleges.